-As we enter 2022, some American people may carry credit card debt due to pandemic crises.
+Credit card debt can become a troublesome factor in our finances, especially after the pandemic.
+In 2022, some American people may carry credit card debt due to the pandemic crisis.
 It’s already a difficult financial year, where people are hoping to cope with their finances.
 Now the omicron variant B.1.1.529 from South Africa is spreading to many countries, which is making things not so well.

 According to financial experts, some Americans may carry credit card debt into the new year.
 The data shows that almost every item was purchased with credit cards.
 As this is the holiday season, we may see a rise in purchases made through credit cards, resulting in people carrying credit card debt.